-In this article, we’ll deep dive into HubSpot’s auto-association feature, used when creating new contacts.
+In this article, we’ll dive deep into HubSpot’s auto-association feature, used when creating new contacts.
 We’ll look at how the feature works, why it is so useful, and when the feature might not be enough to ensure that all of your contacts have proper associations.

 How HubSpot’s Auto-Association Feature Works

 When HubSpot’s “Automatically create and associate companies with contacts” feature is turned on (this can be done in the Settings>Contacts & Companies>Companies page), HubSpot will automatically associate newly created contacts with companies.
 But to associate contacts to companies, you must ensure that certain fields are aligned.
 With this, you enable automatic association.